 - We would be doing some light painting to showcase the car, so it had to be dark, even though we would be shooting in the morning.

-- We wanted to control the light and fine-tune it as needed.
+- I had to control the light and fine-tune it as needed.

 - We needed the car to be clean, then fake it getting dirty, without outside elements affecting it.